-The science mentioned in these petitions is already well known to the international scientific community and has been evaluated by independent expert groups who
+The science mentioned in these petitions is already well known to the international scientific community and has been evaluated by independent expert groups who consistently conclude that the international guidelines protect all members of the public and the environment.

-"The strict and safe exposure limits for electromagnetic fields recommended at EU level apply for all frequency bands currently envisaged for 5G.18
+"The strict and safe exposure limits for electromagnetic fields recommended at EU level apply for all frequency bands currently envisaged for 5G.19

-16. Rapport technique sur les déploiements pilotes de petites antennes en France pour favoriser l'accès au très hautdébit mobile.
+^{17.} Rapport technique sur les déploiements pilotes de petites antennes en France pour favoriser l'accès au très hautdébit mobile.
 L'Agence nationale des fréquences (ANFR).
 December 2018